144 Examples in Word and Excel

 Simply saying things such as “please pay on time” and “thank you for your business” will increase your chances of getting paid.

-Be specific about
+Be specific about the due date

 Using a term like “due on receipt” to many customers often translates to “pay when you can”.
 A more specific “due in 21 days” or “please pay by August 3rd, 2016” is clear and much more effective.

-for late payments
+Charge interest for late payments

 If you decide to charge interest for late payments, be polite there, too.
 Chose wording like, “Thank you for your business.
 Please process this invoice within 21 days.
 There will be a 1.5 percent interest charge per month on late invoices.”